- Community Reintegration Program

 Peer Support Services

-On the inpatient unit the CRSS offers 1:1 peer support and groups to facilitate wellness and recovery including introduction to WRAP (Wellness Recovery Action Plan - insert registered trademark) and Symptom Management groups with Occupational Therapy.
+On the inpatient unit, the CRSS offers 1:1 peer support and groups to facilitate wellness and recovery including introduction to Wellness Recovery Action Plan (WRAP) and Symptom Management groups with Occupational Therapy.
 The CRSS also rounds with each treatment team one day a week to support patients/persons in recovery.